Overview

 FAQ

-When do push subscription statuses update?
+When do push Subscription statuses update?

 - Message 1: Delivered.
 User receives on device, then user unsubscribes in device settings.